 -

 Some shirts linger on thrift store racks — marked by a small stain or two, but still full of potential.
 Too good to be discarded, yet often passed over.
+(Relatable.)
 The idea was simple: give these pieces a second life before they end up floating in that garbage island.

 -

-All t-shirts are sourced locally from thrift shops and carefully selected for quality and overall condition.
+All garments are sourced locally from thrift shops and carefully selected for quality and overall condition.
 Pieces with mild stains — often overlooked and unlikely to be purchased — are intentionally chosen, becoming the perfect canvases for tie-dye and renewal.

 -